Read the book that started the Piers Alexander’s “Calumny’s Republic” trilogy, The Bitter Trade, before Scatterwood (Book 2) is released.

 The village looked like a toy dropped by a careless brat, the houses all higgle-piggle.
 Roofs were freshly thatched, and a stranger might have thought Salstead a pretty place.
 But it was filled with sharp-nosed, dead-eyed people, a suspicious wart on the soft skin of the world.

-Alexander’s narrative voice remains strong throughout.
+Alexander’s narrative voice remains strong throughout The Bitter Trade.
 He very cleverly even delivers his Afterword explaining historical inaccuracies via an omnipresent narrator.

 There were occasions within this novel where events felt slightly disjointed, but this was a small price to pay in the context of the sheer scale of the author’s story ambition.

-It was hard not to be swept up by Piers Alexander’s debut novel, The Bitter Trade, a rollicking good yarn fueled by mystery and deception at every turn.
-This novel however is not for the faint of heart, with the violence, the bawdiness, the squalor and even the smells of the time as though in high resolution.
+It was hard not to be swept up by Piers Alexander’s debut novel, a rollicking good yarn fueled by mystery and deception at every turn.
+The Bitter Trade, however, is not for the faint of heart, with the violence, the bawdiness, the squalor and even the smells of the time as though in high resolution.

 I look forward to reading the sequel.